Crispy Chocolate Tahini Cookies

-Cookies don’t get much easier than this.
-With less than 10 ingredients, these gluten-free, chocolate-y cookies developed by Pastry Director Victoria Dearmond at One Fifth Houston may very well become your new favorite.
-They’re perfectly thin and crisp, not overly sweetened, and have a subtle nutty flavor thanks to the addition of Chocolate Soom.
-Did we mention they’re gluten-free, dairy-free, and vegan?
+Cookies don’t get much easier than this!
+With less than 10 ingredients, these gluten-free, chocolatey cookies developed by Pastry Director Victoria Dearmond at One Fifth Houston are too simple to resist.
+They’re perfectly thin and crisp, not overly sweet, and have a subtle nutty flavor thanks to Soom Chocolate Tahini.

 3 Tbsp each white and black sesame seeds for topping

 In a bowl, whisk tahini, maple syrup, water, and vanilla together.
 Add almond flour, salt, and baking soda and whisk together.
 The mix may be fairly thick, if needed use a spatula to combine.